5G-MAG/rt-common-shared/README.md

 ## 5GMS

-The 5gms directory contains example configurations and common scripts for the 5GMS Reference Tools.
+The 5gms directory contains Android Model classes, example configurations and common scripts for the 5GMS Reference Tools.

 ## MBMS